neo4j/graphql/packages/graphql/tests/tck/tck-test-files/cypher/union.md

     CREATE (this0:Movie)
     SET this0.title = $this0_title

-    WITH this0
+    WITH this0, [ metaVal IN [{type: 'Created', name: 'Movie', id: id(this0), properties: this0}] WHERE metaVal IS NOT NULL AND metaVal.id IS NOT NULL ] as this0_mutateMeta
     CREATE (this0_search_Genre0_node:Genre)
     SET this0_search_Genre0_node.name = $this0_search_Genre0_node_name
     MERGE (this0)-[:SEARCH]->(this0_search_Genre0_node)

-    RETURN this0
+    RETURN this0, this0_mutateMeta
 }

-RETURN this0 {
-    .title
+WITH this0_mutateMeta as mutateMeta
-} AS this0
+RETURN mutateMeta, this0 { .title } AS this0
 ```

 ### Expected Cypher Params